EthanReed517/Marvel-Mods-Batch-Scripts/Raven-Formats Scripts/Zsnd/Readme.md

   72 to `set channels=1`
   74 to `set loop=false`
   Similarly, it's possible to define all other inputs in the BAT.
-- ZSM/ZSS file is automatically created.
+- The ZSM/ZSS file is automatically created or updated.
   (You'll be asked for the extension, if the filename doesn't end in `_m` or `_v` or isn't `x_voice` or `x_common`)

 #### To extract ZSS and ZSM files: